adambard/learnxinyminutes-docs/zh-cn/c++-cn.html.markdown

     double x = 0;
     double y = 0;

-    // Define a default constructor which does nothing
+    // 【Define a default constructor which does nothing
     // but initialize the Point to the default value (0, 0) Point() { };

-    // The following syntax is known as an initialization list
+    // 【The following syntax is known as an initialization list
     // and is the proper way to initialize class member values Point (double a, double b) :
         x(a),
         y(b)
-    { /* Do nothing except initialize the values */ }
+    { /* 【Do nothing except initialize the values */ }

     // 重載 + 運算符
     Point operator+(const Point& rhs) const;